The Pros and Cons of Tracking in Schools

 Also referred to as phasing or streaming, tracking is a system in which students are divided into classes based on their overall achievement.
 Students are ranked as being average, normal, or below average and they are divided into classes with students of the same achievement level.
 Tracking has been used in American public schools for nearly a century and it has changed and developed a great deal during that time.
 In the early years, tracking was a response to growing numbers of immigrant children coming into the public school system.
 The goal was to provide those children with an education that was catered to their limited understanding of the English language and their limited preparation, as compared to native students.
 What ended up happening, however, was a form of internal segregation within the American public school system.

 Today, tracking in American public schools is less strict, in most cases, and it is often used just for certain subjects or classes, not for the entire educational system.
-Many secondary schools use the concept of tracking to provide different levels of difficult for certain courses, dividing students into basic, honors, and college-preparation groups.
+Many secondary schools use the concept of tracking to provide different levels of difficulty for certain courses, dividing students into basic, honors, and college-preparation groups.
 Some schools use a variation on tracking called ability grouping which is less formal and less permanent than tracking.
 Ability groups are formed within individual classrooms and they never last longer than a year.
 They are also assigned by the teacher, not by the school system, according to the particular subject or for individual lessons.
-For example, during a math lesson the teacher might divide the students into ability groups based on those who need to review basic facts before addressing the assignment and those who are ready for a more challenging assignment.
+For example, during a math lesson, the teacher might divide the students into ability groups based on those who need to review basic facts before addressing the assignment and those who are ready for a more challenging assignment.

 The Advantages of Tracking